brianekummer/autohotkey-older/Read Me.md

     - Remove duplicated utils and list Utilities.ahk as a dependency
 - Look for hard-coded strings that should be pulled into env vars
 - Can Jira stuff be consolidated?
 Do I need global vars for stuff from env vars, or can I do static vars in JIRA() function?
+    - Is a class helpful here?
+Create a global Jira object?
 - Redo comments- content, formatting, move some into this readme
 - Update Configure.bat
 - Backup env vars to Google Drive